 The Liberal Studies major provides students with a broad knowledge of major fields of learning within the context of a Christian worldview.
-This major is a strong preparation for students wanting to pursue a multiple subjects teaching (K-8) credential and is designed to support students in passing the California Subject Examination for Teaching (CSET).
+This major is a strong preparation for students wanting to pursue a multiple subjects teaching (K-6) credential and the broad curriculum is designed to support students to satisfy the basic skills and subject matter requirements for a Multiple Subject teaching credential.
 The degree also prepares students to pursue other careers or graduate study in a variety of disciplines.

-HUMA 3500 Career and Professional Development COMM 4000 Foundations in Communication (11-week concurrent online course) HUMA 3440 Fine Arts in Western Culture PHIL 3500 Christianity and World Religions
+HUMA 3500 Career and Professional Development COMM 4000 Foundations in Communication HUMA 3440 Fine Arts in Western Culture PHIL 3500 Christianity and World Religions

-LING 4325 Linguistics HIST 4350 World History (11-week concurrent online course) MATH 3000 Foundational Math NSCI 3350 Life Science
+LING 4325 Linguistics HIST 4350 World History MATH 3000 Foundational Math NSCI 3350 Life Science

-PSYC 3026 Child Development HIST 3345 California and US History (11-week concurrent online course) NSCI 3340 Earth and Physical Science ENGL 3322 American and World Literature
+PSYC 3026 Child Development

+HIST 3345 California and US History

+NSCI 3340 Earth and Physical Science

+ENGL 3322 American and World Literature

-PSYCHOLOGY (Evening)
+PSYCHOLOGY (Evening & Online)

-The Psychology major is designed to provide students with a basic understanding of the theoretical and applied aspects of the discipline of psychology.
+Psychology majors are designed to provide students with a basic understanding of the theoretical and applied aspects of the discipline of psychology.
 Within the context of a Christian worldview students will be introduced to basic theories and methods of psychology.
 The program aims to increase students' understanding of human nature, as well as provide a foundation for further study at the graduate level or preparation for a career in which an understanding of human behavior and social processes is essential.